TxMat/TxMat/README.md

 ### Hi there 👋

-I'm a big Rust 🦀 fan who is currently working at VEvent ☄️
+Building awsome things with Rust 🦀 at VEvent ☄️

 You can reach me at: mathieu.ponal@gmail.com 📫